Apple App Management

 Silent app installation in Apple devices

-Apps purchased via ABM can be installed silently on managed devices if the devices are Supervised and running iOS 9.0 or later versions.
+Apps purchased via ABM can be installed silently on managed devices if the devices are Supervised.
 Silent installation of apps is especially useful when you want to have zero user intervention for installing apps on the devices.
 Silent installation also helps in bulk installation of apps.

 Distributing ME MDM app silently to managed devices